SebastianUA/terraform/heroku/examples/heroku_drain/README.md

-# Work with AWS HEROKU_DRAIN via terraform
+# Work with HEROKU_DRAIN via terraform

 A terraform module for making HEROKU_DRAIN.